commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ### Molecular Network

 Screenshots of your molecular network and of some clusters of interest.
-Link to the GNPS job.
+The molecular network is link to the [GNPS job](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=d9eb8151a9f5459dad892bb449ccc95a).

 Link to the GNPS identification table.